 Prerequisite: Successful completion of an approved neurology residency.

 While the majority of our fellows’ clinical education occurs in the context of mentored patient care, fellows also participate actively in structured educational activities.
-Besides Neurology Grand Rounds, fellows will attend 1-2 Movement Disorders conferences weekly that include:
+Dr. Moore guides fellows through comprehensive learning milestones and objectives to ensure thorough educational exposure.
+Besides Neurology Grand Rounds, fellows will attend 1-2 Movement Disorder conferences weekly that include:

 - Dystonia “lunch and learn” series

-Fellows will attend the Movement Disorder Society’s Aspen course and an international scientific conference such as the Movement Disorder Society or American Academy of Neurology meeting.
-Assessment of the fellow’s progress occurs through weekly meetings with the fellowship director, and through structured feedback given quarterly.
+Fellows have the opportunity to attend the Tele-Education At-Large in Movement Disorders series, chaired by program director Dr. Moore.
+Fellows will attend the Movement Disorder Society’s Aspen course and an international scientific conference such as the Movement Disorders Society or American Academy of Neurology meeting.
+Assessment of the fellows’ progress and tailoring of the mentoring plan occurs through monthly meetings with the fellowship director, and through structured feedback given quarterly.

 In summary, our goal is to train motivated fellows to be expert clinicians and leading scientists, and our interdisciplinary collaborations, extensive clinical training, and outstanding research opportunities ensure that our fellows will be poised to expand the clinical and scientific boundaries of Movement Disorders Neurology in the years to come.
 We look forward to receiving your application to our program!